 Because we estimate Hyatt points to be worth 1.5 cents each, this full bonus is worth $750 in Hyatt stays.

 I don’t have this card, but my husband does.
 He uses it exclusively when we visit Hyatt hotels, because it gives him an extra 4 points per dollar for Hyatt spending.
 And he keeps it year after year because it comes with a free night at a Hyatt hotel after your cardmember anniversary (worth up to 15,000 points).

 You can read our full Hyatt Credit Card review for everything you need to know.
 Highly recommended card.

-The Chase Sapphire Preferred Card comes with 60,000 bonus Chase points after you spend $4,000 on purchases within the first three months of account opening.
+The Chase Sapphire Preferred Card comes with 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

-The card earns 2 Chase points per dollar for travel and restaurants.
+The card earns 3 Chase points per dollar on dining and 2 Chase points per dollar on travel.
 It’s a card we keep year after year because its travel insurance is so fantastic!
 You can read our Chase Sapphire Preferred review for all the details.

-The Chase Sapphire Reserve earns 50,000 bonus Chase points after you spend $4,000 on purchases within the first three months from account opening.
+The Chase Sapphire Reserve earns 50,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 Again, you can instantly transfer these points to Hyatt at a 1:1 ratio.
 By transferring this bonus to Hyatt, we estimate you’ll get $750 in Hyatt stays.

 The Chase Sapphire Reserve is one of the best (perhaps THE best) premium travel credit cards on the market.
 It comes with access to 1,300+ airport lounges worldwide, an annual $300 travel credit, and much more.
 Read our Chase Sapphire Reserve review to learn how to wield this card like a pro.